James Reimer: Toronto Maple Leafs

-After attending the Maple Leafs' training camp in September 2008, Reimer was assigned to the Toronto Marlies of the American Hockey League (AHL).
+After attending the Maple Leafs' training camp in September 2008, Reimer was assigned to their affiliate, the Toronto Marlies, of the American Hockey League (AHL).
 After starting the season with the Marlies, he was assigned to the Reading Royals of the ECHL.
 He was recalled by the Marlies and recorded his first AHL win by a score of 3–2 in a shootout on December 27, 2008, against the Manitoba Moose.
 In two stints with the Marlies, Reimer had a record of one win and two losses, with a goals against average (GAA) of 3.28 and a .882 save percentage.
 With the Royals, Reimer had a record of ten wins, seven losses and three ties.
 At the ECHL trade deadline, Reimer was moved to the South Carolina Stingrays, a team that had gone through eight goaltenders during the season.
 The deal was facilitated to expose Reimer to post-season experience, as the Royals were out of playoff contention.
 While with the Stingrays, Reimer helped them win the 2009 Kelly Cup championship.
-Recording four wins and one shutout over eight games in the post-season, he was named the ECHL Playoffs Most Valuable Player.
+Recording four wins and one shutout over eight games in the post-season, he was named the ECHL playoffs Most Valuable Player.

 After attending the Maple Leafs' training camp ahead of the 2009–10 NHL season, Reimer was again sent down to the AHL.
 As part of the Marlies' pre-season, Reimer competed in the Gardiner Cup, held as part of Scotland's 2009 Homecoming celebrations.
 He stopped 33 shots in the final as the Marlies lost 3–1 to the Hamilton Bulldogs.
 Back in the AHL, he spent the majority of the 2009–10 season with the Marlies, playing in 26 games and recording 14 wins.
 He had a GAA of 2.25 and a save percentage of .925.
 Reimer was called up by the Leafs on an emergency basis on October 13, 2009, when starting goaltender Vesa Toskala was injured.
 Serving as Joey MacDonald's backup, he did not receive any playing time in his first NHL call-up and was sent back to the Marlies on October 25.
 Reimer missed significant time with an ankle injury during the 2009–10 season.
 It was not the same ankle he injured during his final season with the Red Deer Rebels.